Thailand - Random Thoughts Page 4

 A voluntary organisation known as Soi Dog Rescue was set up in 2002 (by farangs I believe) and uses donations to give some of Thailand's stray mutts a better life.
 If you want to help, get in touch.

-His Majesty the King has also done a great deal to help the plight of Thailand's stray dogs by writing about how he adopted a stray female named Tong Daeng.
+His Majesty the King did a great deal to help the plight of Thailand's stray dogs by writing about how he adopted a stray female named Tong Daeng.
 The book was a huge success and is also available in English.
 Several of Tong Daeng's descendants live in the royal households.

 Thailand's stray dog situation has changed little over the years.
 Here's an extract from the book, Foreign Records of the Bangkok Period up to A.D.
 1932, tittled 'The pariah dogs of Bangkok'.